 Established to support Harvard Medical School’s 230-year tradition of enhancing the interaction between students and faculty, the Academic Societies provide a community-based approach to medical education and an organizational framework to help students take full advantage of the plethora of opportunities available at HMS.
 Comprised of senior faculty members, students from all class years, and a program coordinator in each, the Societies encourage scholarship, personal growth, and collegiality through a system of academic advising and a series of enrichment programs.
 In addition, the Societies facilitate small-group learning and peer evaluation to help students develop a team-based investigative approach to the practice of medicine.
+Each student is assigned a primary advisor in his or her society, who also serves as a liaison to curricular, extra-curricular, research, career and specialty advisors as the student progresses through the MD program.

 All Harvard medical and dental students are assigned to one of the five Academic Societies in their first year.
 Medical students remain a member of their society throughout their tenure at HMS.
 Each Society serves just over 40 first-year students (HMS/HSDS) and approximately 35 students in each of the successive years (HMS only).